-3.3 FORM OF REGULATION
+3.3.FORM OF REGULATION

 The first element in developing a price control framework involves the establishment of the form of economic regulation that is to be applied to T&TEC.
-This is one of the most important factors in determining the overall performance of the utility and the level of benefits that will be delivered to customers.
+This element is one of the most important factors in determining the overall performance of the utility over the regulatory control period and the level of benefits that will be delivered to customers.

-As indicated earlier, the RIC Act gives clear support to the use of incentive regulation, using a price-cap approach, rather than rate of return regulation.
-However, various forms of price control fall under the general rubric of the price-cap approach, and are compatible with incentive-based regulation.
-Consequently, the RIC has flexibility in the choice of the form of the price control to be adopted.
+As indicated earlier, the RIC Act gives clear support to the use of incentive regulation rather than the traditional rate-of-return regulation.
+However, various forms of price control fall under the general rubric of incentive-based regulation.
+Consequently, the RIC has flexibility in the choice of the form of price control to be adopted.

-There are two major categories of price control under the broad price-cap approach1:
+There are two major categories of price control under incentive regulation:

-Revenue cap approach; and

-Price cap approach.
+- Revenue cap approach; and - Price cap approach.